Generalized Rescaled Polya urn and its statistical applications: Abstract

 We note that $\lambda$ is a constant greater than $1$ in case a); while, in case b), it is a strictly positive quantity.
 Moreover, in case b), we have $0<(\epsilon-\delta)<\epsilon/2<1/2$ and so $(1-2e)=2(\epsilon-\delta)\in (0,1)$.
 As a consequence, we have $N^{1-2e}\lambda>1$ for $N$ large enough. \\

-In the next two examples we show that it is possible to construct suitable sequences $(\alpha_n)_n$ and $(\beta_n)_n$ such that the corresponding sequences $(\epsilon_n)_n$ and $(\delta_n)$ converge to zero with the same rate or with different rates and satisfy the assumptions a) or b) of the above theorem, respectively.
+In the next two examples we show that it is possible to construct suitable sequences $(\alpha_n)_n$ and $(\beta_n)_n$ of the model such that the corresponding sequences $(\epsilon_n)_n$ and $(\delta_n)$ converge to zero with the same rate or with different rates and satisfy the assumptions a) or b) of the above theorem, respectively.

 \begin{example} {\em (Case $\epsilon_n=(n+1)^{-\epsilon}$ and $\delta_n=c\epsilon_n$, with $\epsilon>0$ and $c>0$ )} \\ \rm Take $\alpha_{n+1}= c|\bs{b_0}|(1-\beta_n)$, with $\beta_n\in [0,1)$ and $c>0$, that implies $ \delta_n =\frac{\alpha_{n+1}}{r_{n+1}^*} = c\frac{|\bs{b_0}|(1-\beta_n)}{r_{n+1}^*} = c\epsilon_n $.
 Set $r^*_n = (1+c) |\bs{b_0}|(1-t_n)$ so that from \eqref{dinamica-rnstar2} we obtain $t_{n+1} =\beta_n t_n $.
 Hence, we have